kennethy/rust-lang/ch10/README.md

 ### Lifetime Ellison

 Compiler will add the lifetime annotations automatically based on three rules below.
-The compiler will complain if any of the parameters don't gets its lifetime resolved.
+The compiler will complain if any of the parameters don't get its lifetime resolved.
+Rules apply to to function definitions and `impl` blocks.

 1. Each parameter that is a reference gets its own lifetime annotation.
 2. If there's exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters.